acend/helm-basics-training/content/labs/04.2/_index.en.md

 ### Task 2: Add Environment Variables to use the MySQL Database in your App

 We need some environment variables in our Deployment.
-The Goal of this Task is to allow a user to set them via values.
+The goal of this Task is to allow a user to set them via values.

 Add the following environment variables: